 3.2 Effect of season on cost of production and economics

 The cost of production and economics of broiler is presented in Table 4.
-Regarding economics, Highest profit per bird (Rs.
+Regarding economics, highest profit per bird (Rs.
 22.45) was observed during post monsoon season followed by summer (Rs.
 13.05) and least profit per bird was observed during winter (Rs.
 9.11).
 The highest profit per bird during post-monsoon season can be attributed to good growth, least mortality and FCR among the seasons.
-The cost of broiler production varies according to managemental practices adopted at farm, season and geographical locations (Iqpal et al., 2012).
+The cost of broiler production varies according to management practices adopted at the farm, season and geographical locations (Iqpal et al., 2012).
 Hassan and Reda, 2021 reported more profit, weight gain, and lower cost of production during winters.
 The demand of broilers is high during winter which cause high market price during winter and is responsible for high profit during winter season Ramadur et al., 2010.
 Similar results were reported by Sarma et al., 2019 who stated that highest cost of production was observed during monsoon season followed by winter season.
 Mcdowell et al., 1972 reported high cost of production during summer which could be attributed to high FCR.
 Haque et al., 2011 reported that better benefit cost ratio (BCR) was obtained during post monsoon season because of better FCR and price during this season.
 Contrary to this, Sarma et al., 2019 reported that maximum gross profit was highest in winter season and minimum during monsoon season.
 The profit was attributed to high price.
-The variation among data may be because of difference in geographical location, managemental practices, prices of feed and live birds.
+The variation among data may be because of difference in geographical location, management practices, prices of feed and live birds.

 Table 4 Effect of season on cost of production and economics of broilers